ulule/python-mangopay/docs/usage.rst

 PayIn
 -----

-Direct payment on a user's wallet:
+Direct payment on a user's wallet

 .. code-block:: python